Part Fourteen: Wheels Within Wheels

 "Um …" Theo began, then shut up again.

-"He certainly could," agreed Dad approvingly.
+"He certainly could," agreed Marquis approvingly.
 "Sound thinking there, young man.
 Fortunately, your father will have to work a great deal harder than that to get ahead of me.
 The removalists who packed the truck are not the same ones who are unpacking it.
 In fact, I hired them from an entirely different company."

 Kayden got it first.
 "So what you're saying is that when Max drops a bundle to bribe those guys, all he's going to get is that they packed the truck and then watched you drive it away."

-Dad gave her a measured nod.
+Marquis gave her a measured nod.
 "That, my dear Ms Russel, is exactly what I am saying."

 At least Aster was happy to laugh at the joke, even if she had no idea what it meant.